freeradical13/freeradical13.github.io/index.md

 ##### Chloroplasts

+Mitochondria-like organelles in plants and algae are called [Plastids][] and have their own DNA like mitochondria.
 [Chloroplasts][] are plastids that act as the site of photosynthesis.
-Like mitochondria, chloroplasts have their own DNA and two outer phospholipid bilayers (the outer membrane is not used for ATP synthesis like in mitochondria but is a relic of endosymbiosis).
+In chloroplasts, the outer membrane is not used for ATP synthesis like in mitochondria but is a relic of endosymbiosis.

 Within the inner membrane, in the fluid called the [stroma][], chloroplasts are further divided into membraned sacs called thylakoids which are arranged into stacks called [grana][] (a single stack being a granum).
 [Chlorophyll][] molecules in the thylakoid membranes absorb light and the Calvin Cycle uses that energy to synthesize organic compounds.